galabarquerom/GraphCEP/README.md

 # GraphCEP

-To install required tools to run the artifacts follow the following steps:
+To install required tools to run the artifacts follow these steps:

 - Download Scala IDE for Eclipse 4.7.0 from http://scala-ide.org/ and launch it with eclipse.exe (for Windows) or eclipse.app (for Mac).
 - Install Maven plugin for Scala on Eclipse: